 Cough in Adults: A Merck Manual of Patient Symptoms podcast

 Cough is an explosive expiratory maneuver that is reflexively or deliberately intended to clear the airways.
-It is the 5th most common symptom prompting physician visits.
+It is one of the most common symptoms prompting physician visits.

-Likely causes of cough (see Table 1: Some Causes of Cough) differ depending on whether the symptom is acute (< 3 wk) or chronic.
+Likely causes of cough (see Table 1: Some Causes of Cough) differ depending on whether the symptom is acute (present < 3 wk) or chronic.

 In acute cough, the most common causes are